 Neurotransmitters like dopamine are used by the body to incite motivation, encourage focus, and provide many other mood- and performance-related benefits.
 These chemicals also play critical roles in various aspects of your general functioning.
 For instance, without natural dopamine production, you may find yourself struggling with fine motor control, balance, and overall coordination.

-When opioids are used for long periods of time, frequent dopamine surges burn the neurotransmitters out.
+When opioids are in use for long periods of time, frequent dopamine surges burn the neurotransmitters out.
 The cells that produce dopamine and other neurotransmitters like it stop functioning properly.
 As a result, opioid users become less and less able to naturally produce these chemicals.
 They also become less able to function without using opioids to compensate for these changes.

 How Long Do Opioids Stay in Your System?